TylerCode/BobaCafe/README.md

 ## Installation

 Download BobaCafe.zip, extract it and copy the "BobaCafe" folder into your Stardew Valley/Mods folder.
-Then in Year 2 you will start getting recipes from Caroline.
+Then in summer of year 1 you will start getting recipes from Caroline.
+The seeds are available from day 1 in the spring and summer seasons.

 This mod depends on these other mods:
 - ExpandedPreconditionsUtility
 - JsonAssets
 - MailFrameworkMod
+- SMAPI
 - SpaceCore

 This mod is compatible or integrates with these mods: